ZeynepUzun1/Max-Priority-Queue-with-Label-Based-Removal/README.md

 The queue always keeps the highest priority element at the root while allowing removal of any element using its label.

-This design is similar to **indexed priority queues** used in:

-* Dijkstra’s algorithm
-* task scheduling systems
-* simulation engines
-* event-driven systems

 ---

 ## Features

 ✔ Max-heap based priority queue

 ✔ O(log n) insertion

 ✔ O(1) maximum retrieval

 ✔ O(log n) removal by label

 ✔ Location mapping for fast access

 ✔ Template-based generic implementation

 ---